 9. Ongoing updates

 Now that your roadmap is in place, be sure to make regular checks that everything is on schedule and make adjustments where necessary along the way.
+The project plan or strategic objectives can change over time.
+Be it the project deliverables, project manager insights or something else, be prepared to make changes over time.

-Six key elements of Project Roadmap
+Six key elements of a project roadmap

 Are you still stuck and wondering how to develop a roadmap for a project?
-Maybe you’re still unclear about the roadmap definition?
+Maybe you’re still unclear about the roadmap definition.
 The good news is that you can go online and look at examples of project roadmaps, and we have the six key elements of a roadmap below.

 - Resource management